Four-Alarm Queens Village Fire Claims Five

 “We know that when we lose one of our own, the community mourns with us,” Nigro said.
 “Today, the Fire Department mourns with this community and the loss of five people in this home.
 At approximately 2:36 p.m., we received a call from a passing motorist who saw fire on the first and second floor of this home.
 Our members arrived in just over four minutes and were met by a house completely consumed with fire.
 None of the five people in the home survived.”

-Inspector Jeffrey Schiff, commanding officer of the 105th Precinct, said that the fire originated in one of the homes.
+Inspector Jeffrey Schiff, commanding officer of the 105th Precinct, said that the fire originated in one of the houses.

-“It seems that the fire started at 112-16 208th St. and then spread to the adjoining houses, located at 112-18 and 112-12 within the boundaries of Queens Village,” Schiff said.
+“It seems that the fire started at 112-16 208th St. and then spread to the adjoining houses [homes], located at 112-18 and 112-12 within the boundaries of Queens Village,” Schiff said.
 “It’s a very sad day for our community.”

-Police confirmed the identities of the victims as 2-year-old Chase Lipford, 10-year-old Rayshawn Matthews, 16-year-old Jada Foxworth, 17-year-old Melody Edwards and 20-year-old Destiny Dones.
-A sixth victim, 46-year-old Maurice Matthews, survived the fire by jumping out of a window on the second floor.
+Police confirmed the identities of the victims as 2-year-old Chayce Lipford, 10-year-old Rashawn Matthews, 16-year-old Jada Foxworth, 17-year-old Melody Edwards and 20-year-old Destiny Dones.
+A sixth victim, 46-year-old Maurice Matthews, survived the fire by jumping out a window on the second floor.
 He was rushed to Jamaica Hospital and is expected to live, law enforcement sources said.

 Nigro called the fire “a terrible, tragic loss.”